MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 ### Branch Tracing

-My implementation of branch tracing utilizes LBR (Last Branch Record) to record branch information and BTF (Branch Trap Flag) to report branches executed by the thread to the hypervisor.
-I wanted to use the LBR stack alone, but AMD doesn't provide a LBR stack vmexit to signal to me when the LBR stack is full  :((((.
+My implementation of branch tracing utilizes LBR (Last Branch Record) to record LastBranchToIP and LastBranchFromIP, and BTF (Branch Trap Flag) to throw #DB to the hypervisor for every branch executed.
+Using the LBR stack without BTF would greatly reduce overhead, but AMD doesn't provide any mechanism to signal when the LBR stack is full :((((.
 I also considered

 When I wanted to test extended debug features in my hypervisor, I was misled by some inconsistencies that VMware and Windows had with the AMD system programming manual.